This page has information on travelling to Bahrain.

 UK Emergency Travel Documents

 UK Emergency Travel Documents (ETDs) are not valid for entry into Bahrain.
 However, ETDs are accepted for airside transit and exit from Bahrain, although an exit stamp is also required which can take one week to process.
 A police report is only needed if the previous passport was lost or stolen.
 Once the ETD is issued, an exit stamp is required from the Nationality, Passports and Residence Affairs Agency (NPRA).
-This is only available via online request due to COVID-19 restrictions, by using the link here.
-This process requires a copy of the ETD, flight ticket and a complete Service Form which can be found here.
+This is only available via online request.
+This process requires a copy of the ETD, flight ticket and a complete Service Form.
 This form will need to be completed and stamped by the employer or sponsor (please ensure all sections on the form are completed).
 Please allow up to one week for the production of the exit stamp.
 British Nationals cannot exit Bahrain without this immigration stamp.

 Yellow fever certificate requirements